 This table provides a listing of preferred alternative therapy recommended in the approval criteria.
-The drugs listed here may not be a formulary agent for all relevant lines of business and may require prior authorization.
+The drugs listed here may not be a formulary agent and may require prior authorization.

-Drug Name Dosing Regimen Dose Limit/

-Maximum Dose

-BCG 81 mg intravesically once a week for 6 weeks Undetermined
+Drug Name Dosing Regimen Dose Limit/ Maximum Dose BCG 81 mg intravesically once a week for 6 weeks Undetermined